 Right now, three-of-out-every-four Americans still use fossil fuels to run our heating, hot water and other appliances.
 Powering with gas means that we are missing out on the benefits of renewable energy and polluting the air inside and outside of our homes.
 Since space heating and cooling accounts for more than half of home energy use, using an electric HVAC (heating, ventilation and air conditioning) system alone can make a big difference in transitioning America’s homes to run on clean energy.

-Specifically, adopting an electric heat pump is one stellar solution that will replace gas with renewable energy for heating and cooling.
+Adopting an electric heat pump is one stellar solution that will replace gas with renewable energy for heating and cooling.
 Advances in electric technologies have made heat pumps more efficient and reliable than ever, but many homeowners aren’t aware of these somewhat recent improvements and the benefits of electrically run HVAC systems.
 Heat pumps are now suitable for all climates, no matter how extreme or temperate, and they can last up to 15 years.

 Heat pumps are also far more efficient than fossil fuel-powered appliances.
 Whenever it comes time to turn on the heat in the winter, my family feels like we are wasting energy because we’re burning gas.
 But with a heat pump powered by such renewable sources as rooftop solar panels or offshore wind turbines, you know that your energy source is clean, efficient and abundant.